anufrievroman/waypaper/README.md

 ## Troubleshooting

-- If wallpaper does not change, make sure that `swaybg` or `swww` is installed.
+- If wallpaper does not change, first, try to launch waypaper in the terminal and see the output.
+Also, try to change it via comand line using chosen backend to make sure that backend by itself works correctly.
 - If application does not run, make sure to install gobject library (it might be called `python-gobject` or `python3-gi` in your package manager).
 Although it is supposed to be installed automatically with the package.
-- Please understand that not all backends work on all system, choose the right one for you and stick to it.
+- Please understand that not all backends work on all systems. `feh` is for Xorg, while `swww` and `swaybg` are for Wayland.
 - If you use different WMs on the same system, specify the backend when you restore the wallpaper at launch.
 For example: `waypaper --restore --backend feh`

 ## Roadmap

+- ~Improve loading of folders with many images~.
+- Additional options for ~search in subfolders~, ~background color~, and setting a uniform color.
 - Support for other backends like ~swww~, ~feh~, wbg, and hyprpaper.
-- Additional options for ~search in subfolders~, background color, and a uniform color.
+- Better keyboard operation and hjkl support.
 - Dynamic grid of thumbnails that adopts to the application width.
-- Improve loading of folders with many images.

 ## Contributions